nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 licenseLink: "https://creativecommons.org/licenses/by/4.0/"
 dataset: "https://nextstrain.org/ncov/global/2020-05-14?d=tree&legend=closed"

-abstract: "This weekly report uses publicly shared genomic data to track the spread and evolution of SARS-CoV-2.
+abstract: "Nextstrain Situation Reports use publicly shared genomic data to track the spread and evolution of SARS-CoV-2.
 This week, we give an overview of viral mutations and what they mean (and don't mean) for the COVID-19 pandemic."
 ---
 <!-- Translators: Only text after : in the above ^ needs to be translated -->
 <!-- Comment tags like these do not need to be translated, they are only to help you! -->